![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 I was usually early for my escort duties, so I had some time to spare.
 I decided to use it to muck up any plans someone might have that required a radio alert of my approach.

-Unfortunately I didn't have many choices here, so the new road wouldn't offer me a good observation point from which to monitor the highway I'd just left.
+Unfortunately I didn't have many choices here, so the new road wouldn't offer me a good (read: concealed) observation point from which to monitor the highway I'd just left.

-I found a shady spot beside my new road refuge and parked for a while, listening to music and leaving my police scanner and CB (switched to a trucker channel) on, just in case.
+I found a shady spot just off my present road, and parked there for a while, listening to music and leaving on my police scanner and CB (monitoring a general trucker channel rather than our outlaw band), just in case.

-After 20 minutes passed with nothing unusual happening I cranked up and returned to the highway to see no signs of a traffic snarl.
+After 20 minutes passed with nothing unusual happening, I cranked up and returned to the highway intersection to see no signs of a traffic snarl.

 It was always possible I'd been wrong about the walkie-talkie guy.
 My circumstances demanded a certain level of paranoia, and sometimes things which made me uneasy turned out to be nothing at all.

-Plus even if I did have good reason to worry my little 20 minute delay after the call had to have screwed up the timing on any plan ahead.
+Plus, even if I did have good reason to worry, my little 20 minute delay after the call had to have screwed up the timing of any plan unfolding ahead of me.
 By at least a little.

 I pondered my situation.
 Yes, I was a prime target for law enforcement here.
 Yes, I'd seen a suspicious radio-using character not far back on this, my major escort route.
 Yes, I was supposed to meet my truck pretty soon for a run on this very route.
 Yes, I'd soon run out of slack time, appointment-wise.
-And no, I had no way to contact my associates for a change in plans.
+And no, I had no way to contact my associates for a change in plans from this location, or this early in the job (technically the run hadn't even started yet).
 Especially not without possibly suffering eavesdroppers.
 But no, so far my voluntary delay had not resulted in any signs of a road block ahead.
 And yes, I was getting pretty antsy to just get on with my business, come hell or high water.

-But I knew better than that.
+But I knew better than that (allowing myself to be too impulsive).
 Let the truck wait.
 That was better than getting caught in a trap.
-If I waited another 20 minutes before getting back on track that would only make me ten minutes late so far as the truck was concerned-- assuming of course there would be no additional delay once I got underway again.
+If I waited another 20 minutes before getting back on track, that would only make me ten minutes late so far as the truck was concerned-- assuming of course there would be no additional delay once I got underway again.

 So I returned to my hidey hole to give it another twenty minutes, bad as I hated to.
 An unexpected forty minute delay for anyone alerted by radio to my approach would definitely work better than a twenty minute version.
 For little additional cost to me or my employer.